 - Unoccupied and held for a minister of religion

-- Unoccupied and probate has not been granted
+- Unoccupied following death of resident and probate has not been granted

 - Unoccupied because the liable person is away, giving or receiving care

 - Unoccupied and the responsibility of a bankrupt's trustee

 - Unoccupied dwelling consisting of a pitch or a mooring which is not occupied by a caravan or, as the case may be, a boat